 Geneva, Switzerland was the conference venue.
 Dr. Morton Kaplan, a renowned political scientist at the University of Chicago, was the president of PWPA.
 He sought my husband's advice about the conference and met us at Danbury to receive it.
 Those days, my husband, even from prison, was acting on Heaven's guidance to halt the advance of communism at America's doorstep, in Nicaragua.
-His inspiration sparked the American President, Ronald Reagan, to take action.
-As this was unfolding, my husband and I saw beneath the surface; we saw that communism's global reach camouflaged a serious crisis within and that its entire house of cards was soon to collapse.
-Years prior, Father Moon had prophesied that global communism would fall in the late 1980s, 70 years after its founding.
+His inspiration sparked the American president, Ronald Reagan, to take action.
+As this was unfolding, my husband and I saw that communism's global expansion camouflaged a serious crisis within its own borders and that its entire house of cards was soon to collapse.
+In 1970, Father Moon had prophesied that global communism would fall in the late 1980s, 70 years after its founding.

-And so, to this University of Chicago political scientist, my husband announced our theme for the conference: "The Fall of the Soviet Union," Dr. Kaplan, looking at the global reality externally, objected.
+And so, to this University of Chicago political scientist, my husband announced our theme for the conference: "The Fall of the Soviet Union."
+Dr. Kaplan, looking at the global reality externally, objected.
 "Sociologists don't discuss something that has not happened."
-But Father Moon spoke with calmness and strength.
-"Communism will perish and the Soviet Union will collapse.
+But Father Moon spoke with calmness and strength, "Communism will perish and the Soviet Union will collapse.
 You need to proclaim this fact at the gathering of scholars and professors from around the world."

-Dr. Kaplan again hesitated and asked: "How about if we say, 'the possible fall?'"
-Father Moon said, "No. It's not just a possibility.
+Dr. Kaplan again hesitated and asked: "How about if we say, 'the possible fall?' " Father Moon replied, "No. It's not just a possibility.
 Believe me and do as I say."

 As he departed with me from the meeting, I could see that Dr. Kaplan's head was spinning.
 He was a world-renowned scholar, and he could not speak what he considered empty words, much less convene a conference based upon them.
+He said three times that he wanted to tone down the conference theme.
 I told Dr. Kaplan not to worry about anything and to follow my husband's advice.
 He still was looking for a way out.
-With winsome eyes, he came up with, "Wouldn't it be possible to use a word softer than 'fall'" I didn't budge.
-My husband and I knew communism would collapse in the Soviet

-Union within a few years.
+With winsome eyes, he came up with, "Wouldn't it be possible to use a word softer than 'fall'?"
+I didn't budge.
+My husband and I knew communism would collapse in the Soviet Union within a few years.

-From August 13 -- 17, 1985, the second Professors World Peace Academy international congress took place in Geneva, and hundreds of university professors discussed the fall of communism from all angles.
-They heard Father Moon's prophesy that "Communism will collapse within a few years."
+From August 13-17, 1985, the second Professors World Peace Academy international congress took place in Geneva with its title, "The Fall of the Soviet Empire: Prospects for Transition to a Post-Soviet World."
+Hundreds of university professors discussed the fall of communism from all angles.
+They heard Father Moon's prophecy that "Communism will collapse within a few years."
 They pricked up their ears, having never dreamed of such an idea.
 They were amazed that we had the conviction to go against conventional wisdom and political correctness.
 Their nerves were a bit on edge for another reason as well.
 They were aware that the Soviet Embassy stood directly across the street from the conference venue.
 Some renowned sociologists and professors criticized our proclamation, even quite harshly.
 But, as we had predicted, the Soviet Union was dissolved just six years later.
-Interestingly, when the Soviet Union actually dissolved, some of these same scholars explained it as if they had seen it coming, with very few noting that it was Father and Mother Moon who had first predicted what would happen, and even convened a conference with that as the specific title.
+Interestingly, when the Soviet Union actually dissolved, some of these same scholars explained it as if they had seen it coming, with very few noting that it was Father and Mother Moon who had first predicted what would happen and even convened a conference with that as the specific title.
 My husband and I just continued on, working for the sake of the future.